srksourabh/uds-pos/test_data/DATA_VERIFICATION_REPORT.md

 SELECT * FROM devices WHERE bank_id = '11111111-1111-1111-1111-111111111111' LIMIT 10;

 EXPLAIN ANALYZE
-SELECT * FROM calls WHERE assigned_to IS NOT NULL AND status = 'assigned' LIMIT 10;
+SELECT * FROM calls WHERE assigned_engineer IS NOT NULL AND status = 'assigned' LIMIT 10;
 ```

 ### Query Performance Baseline